solargate/obsidian-inline-encrypter/README.md

 This is a simple plugin for encrypting the text in Obsidian notes just inline.
 It was inspired by [Obsidian Encrypt Plugin](https://github.com/meld-cp/obsidian-encrypt).

 > ⚠️ WARNING: Use at your own risk.
-Your passwords are never stored anywher.
+Your passwords are never stored anywhere.
 If you forget your passwords you can't decrypt your notes.
 Do not give access to your files to a third party to avoid possible decryption of data.

 You can encrypt all the text in a note, as well as parts of it, such as the contents of lists, tables, etc. The encrypted value is saved directly in the note as a block of code and appears as a button in reading mode.